Geology of the Jemez Area, Chapter 12: The Recent Past

 50.198N 106 33.135W

 They’re real, and they’re spectacular.
 This section was at least

-ten feet deep, and it cut right across my path.
-I had to work
+ten feet deep, and it cut right across the old jeep road I was

 Sheetwash deposits on valley floor.
 35

 Sheetwash is deposited where flood waters run across a large

 surface without being channeled.
 It is distinct from a floodplain,

 formed by regular seasonal overflow of a river from its channel.

 Sheetwash deposits occur where there is no nearby river channel.

 Our story has now reached the point where it becomes our